PACKED-vzw/CultURIze-Back-End-Docker/README.md

 2. Install Docker compose https://docs.docker.com/compose/install/

-3. clone this repository 'git clone https://github.com/PACKED-vzw/CultURIze-Back-End-Docker' on your web-server.
+3. clone this repository `git clone https://github.com/PACKED-vzw/CultURIze-Back-End-Docker` on your web-server.
 And enter the "Culturize-Back-End-Docker" directory.

 4.Run the `docker-compose build` to create the docker containers.